KationCoursera/09_DevelopingDataProductsSlidify/index.md

 ```

 Notice how we obtain values from both edges of the slider (`input$chick[1]` for lower edge and `input$chick[2]` for higher edge).

+--- .class #id

+## Fattest chick around

+Thank you for trying out my simple shinyapp which serves as a proof of concept that somethings are easy to learn but difficult to master!
+Hopefully we can use what we learned here in our future work and especially in the Capstone project!

+Btw, did you actually find the fattest chick? **hint: it was the chick #35**